nextstrain/.github/CONTRIBUTING.md

 ### Foreign language translations

-Please see [this project board](https://github.com/nextstrain/ncov/projects/1) for more information about how to help with foreign language translations.
+Please see [out getting started guide](https://github.com/nextstrain/ncov/blob/master/TRANSLATION_DOCS.md) for more information about how to help with foreign language translations.